 If so, the mobile site is set up nicely for them to do so.

-Plus, some of the work’s already been done for them as the Instagram link to them to the category they’re interested in.
+Plus, some of the work’s already been done for them as the Instagram link to them is in the category they’re interested in.

-Do I need to buy them now or should I save it for later?
+Do I need to buy them now, or should I save them for later?

 This will require them to have an account, but if it improves their shopping experience and comes with extra benefits (like rewards and exclusive discounts), they’re likely to use the option.